 Cost versus return on investment

-The 2021 Cost vs. Value report ranks remodeling projects according to their return on investment.
-In the most recent report, the percentages are all less than 100 — meaning you’re unlikely to recoup the entire cost of the project in your home’s value, and you’re unlikely to see a full return on your investment in that particular project when you sell the home.
+The 2023 Cost vs. Value report ranks remodeling projects according to their return on investment.
+In the most recent report, most percentages are all less than 100 — meaning you’re unlikely to recoup the entire cost of the project in your home’s value, and you’re unlikely to see a full return on your investment in that particular project when you sell the home.

 Can you improve your home too much?